-Revised EIN Application Procedures will delay International Expansion of Business to the United States
+Revised EIN Application Procedures Will Delay International Expansion of Business to the United States

 On 27 March 2019 the Internal Revenue Service released IR-2019-58 entitled IRS revises EIN application process; seeks to enhance security.
-Essentially, under the new application procedures the IRS will require that all applications for a federal tax identification numbers, also known as an Employer Identification Numbers (EINs), to have an individual with a tax identification number as the 'responsible party' on the application.
+Essentially, under the new application procedures the IRS will require that all applications for a federal tax identification number, also known as an Employer Identification number (EINs), to have an individual with a tax identification number as the 'responsible party' on the application.
 This means that the responsible party will need to have a social security number (SSN) or an individual tax identification number (ITIN).
 Read the full article on Kirke Marsch LinkedIn Blog.

-Sales tax – Impact of the Wayfair case
+Sales Tax – Impact of the Wayfair Case